-However, even for those who are not part of a support bubble, our rules allow parents of babies to access support from their families (or close friends), if they need it and there is no reasonable alternative.
+However, even for those who are not part of a support bubble, our rules allow parents to access support from their families (or close friends), if they need it and there is no reasonable alternative.

-To help parents with newborn babies and young children, our rules allow for informal childcare arrangements with friends or family to continue.
+To help parents with young children, our rules allow for informal childcare arrangements with friends or family to continue.
 The rules also allow meetings with friends or family if extra support and help are needed, but only if there are no other reasonable methods by which the support and help can be provided.

 Even though this extra support is permitted, we cannot over-state the seriousness of the situation regarding the spread of coronavirus fuelled by the new variant, and would ask that everyone thinks carefully about the most sensible thing to do to protect their family, friends and community, rather than just thinking about what the law allows them to do.
 If you do require extra help or support from family or friends, you should minimise the number of people you engage with for support, and the number of meetings, as much as possible.

 I am a disabled person, or a parent of a disabled person with care responsibility, can I access help and support during level 4?